sjmog/patterns_3/README.md

 |-----------|------|
 | Superman  | Flight |

 - Pick a couple.
-Build a basic `Superhero` class that implements the following (up to the current state of `/lib/superhero.rb` on the master branch:
+Build a basic `Superhero` class that implements the following (up to the current state of `/lib/superhero.rb` on the master branch, which you can use for reference):

 ```ruby
 superman = Superhero.new("Superman", "flying")